 Property and Social.

 Property Members must reside within the original designated LLPOA tract as established when the Lake was created, or within the tract expansion made in 2005.
 To join as a property member, an applicant must present a copy of the deed to their property, showing it is located in the Tract.
 Social Members enjoy most of the same rights, other than the right to vote on non-social matters.
-Also due to County regulations, only property members may swim at the Lake House pier and beach.
+Also due to County regulations, only property members may swim at the Club House pier and beach.
 Social Members may use the Public Beach at no cost when lifeguards are on duty.

 SOCIAL MEMBERS now can rent private piers!